Kylie (album): Accolades and impact

 At the ARIA Music Awards of 1988, Minogue won the Highest Selling Single for "Locomotion".
 At the following ceremony, she received nominations for Breakthrough Artist – Album, Highest Selling Album, and Best Female Artist for Kylie, winning the second time for Highest Selling Single for "I Should Be So Lucky" and receiving the Special Achievement Award.
 The single also earned Minogue a Japan Gold Disc Award for Single of the Year in 1989.
 It was added to the National Film and Sound Archive's Sounds of Australia registry in 2011.

 The album's commercial success helped Minogue establish herself as an international teen idol and launch her recording career.
 Writing for Official Charts Company, Justin Myers opined "If 1988 was anyone's year it was Kylie Minogue's...
 She was the most exciting thing to happen to pop for quite a long time."
 Jim Schembri of The Guardian wrote the success of Kylie and its singles, her popular concerts in Britain and Japan, as well as her public appearances have quickly "turned [Minogue] into a pop cultural icon—as well as a multi-millionare".
-Guinness World Records recognized Minogue as the most successful foreign UK chart debut for Kylie; the record was later equaled by Irish boy band Boyzone in 1998.
+Guinness World Records recognised Minogue as the most successful foreign UK chart debut for Kylie; the record was later equaled by Irish boy band Boyzone in 1998.